If you’re after a car loan, you should check your credit score to understand your chances of approval before you apply.

 There are a few different options on how you want to structure your car loan.
 You can set out how much you need to borrow, your loan terms, length of your loan and how frequent your repayments will be.
 Your car loan will also come with an interest rate which will stipulate how much interest you will need to pay on your car loan.

 You can also select either a secured loan, where the vehicle or another asset is used as security against the loan, or an unsecured loan, where no security is required but you will generally pay a higher rate.
 Different types of car loans may also have certain criteria that you will need to meet.
 For example, if you’re buying a second-hand car, there could be an age limit for the vehicle.

 How does your credit affect your ability to access car loans?

 Your credit rating will directly affect your ability to access most loans and car loans are no different.
-It is the normal process for banks and lenders to check your credit file during the application process before they approve you for a car loan.
-If you have a bad credit file or any negative marks on your file, this will make you a risky borrower and will significantly limit your options for accessing credit.
-Lenders like to know they are lending money to someone who has the capacity to repay back their loan so if there are any marks on your file that indicate you may not be able to, this will limit your access to a car loan.
+It is normal for banks and lenders to check your credit file during the application process before they approve you for a car loan.
+If you have a bad credit file or any negative marks on your file, this will classify you as a risky borrower and will significantly limit your options for accessing credit.
+Lenders like to know they are lending money to someone who has the capacity to repay back their loan, so if there are any marks on your file that indicate you may not be able to do so, this will limit your access to a car loan.